Data Science Journal

 The Data Science Journal was relaunched in 2014 in partnership with Ubiquity Press.
 For more information about the Data Science Journal, to submit an article or to get involved please visit the Data Science Journal website with Ubiquity Press: http://datascience.codata.org/

-Dr. Sarah Callaghan, of the British Atmospheric Data Centre, and previously a co-chair of a number of CODATA Task Groups, including the TG on Data Citation, has been appointed as the first Editor-in-Chief of the next generation Data Science Journal.
+He took over from Dr. Sarah Callaghan, of the British Atmospheric Data Centre, and previously a co-chair of a number of CODATA Task Groups, including the TG on Data Citation, who was appointed as the first Editor-in-Chief of the next generation Data Science Journal upon its move to Ubiquity Press in 2015.

 Talk of a ‘data revolution’ is not hyperbole.
 Recent decades have seen an unprecedented explosion in the human capacity to acquire, store and manipulate data and information.
 It is a world historical event involving a revolution in knowledge creation, communication and utilisation as profound as and more pervasive than that associated with Gutenberg’s invention of the printing press.
 These developments involve profound transformations in the conduct of research.
 They raise issues that affect science policy, the conduct and methods of research and the data systems, standards and infrastructure that are integral to research.
 The evidence-based study of these things is Data Science.